Guns, cannons, swords, daggers... they're all penises.

 - That scene in Videodrome where James Woods grows a vagina and then starts masturbating it with a gun.

-- Dirty Harry.
-"My, that's a big one."
+- Scorpio's homoerotic "My, that's a big one" when Dirty Harry produces his Hand Cannon.
 And in The Enforcer, Harry's female partner notes tongue-in-cheek that his .44 Magnum has superior penetration.

 - I'm Gonna Git You Sucka.
 Bad guy to partner: